1) Do we accept Housing Choice Vouchers (Section 8)?

 10) What if the agent is late?

 If an agent will be more than 5 minutes late for a showing, the agent will call or text you to let you know how long they will be.
 The system allows you to let us know you are waiting at a location.
 Keep in mind that we do showings all over the western suburbs and a lot of things can keep us from being on time.
 We try very hard not to keep people waiting.
 Please wait in the designated location (usually in front of the building) so the agent can find you.
+DO NOT ring doorbells of tenants.

 11) What steps are necessary for a friend or relation to move in with you?